Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Kirwan - East SA2 had a median income among taxpayers of $47,740.
-The average income stood at $54,149.
-This is lower than national averages which were $50,780 and $64,844 respectively for Rest of Qld.
-Based on Wage Price Index growth of 13.99% from financial year ended June 2022 to September 2025, current estimates would be approximately $54,419 (median) and $61,724 (average).
-From the Census conducted in August 2021, household incomes in Kirwan - East fell between the 19th and 23rd percentiles nationally.
-The data shows that 29.9% of the population, which is 2,365 individuals, fall within the $1,500 to $2,999 income range.
-This is consistent with broader trends across the surrounding region where 31.7% fall in the same category.
-Housing affordability pressures are severe, with only 84.3% of income remaining after housing costs, ranking at the 21st percentile nationally.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, Kirwan - East SA2 had a median income among taxpayers of $49,882 and an average level of $56,350.
+This was lower than the national average, which stood at $53,146 in Rest of Qld.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimates for September 2025 would be approximately $54,825 (median) and $61,934 (average).
+From the 2021 Census, incomes in Kirwan - East fell between the 19th and 23rd percentiles nationally.
+The data showed that 29.9% of the population (2,365 individuals) had incomes ranging from $1,500 to $2,999.
+Housing affordability pressures were severe, with only 84.3% of income remaining, ranking at the 21st percentile nationally.

 Frequently Asked Questions - Income